Grains

 Examples of grain-based desserts include cookies, piecrusts in sweet pies, doughnuts, cereal bars, granola bars, sweet rolls, pastries, toaster pastries, cake, and brownies.

-- NSLP and SBP for grades K-12: At lunch, grain-based desserts cannot exceed 2 oz eq per week.
+The NSLP and SBP meal patterns for grades K-12 allow grain-based desserts but have certain restrictions.
+Grain-based desserts at lunch cannot exceed 2 oz eq per week.
 The breakfast meal pattern does not require a weekly limit for grain-based desserts but restricts the types that are allowed.

-- NSLP, SBP, and ASP for preschool: Grain-based desserts do not credit.
-Sweet crackers such as graham crackers and animal crackers are allowed in the preschool meal patterns but should be limited to no more than twice per week between all meals and snacks.
+Grain-based desserts do not credit in the ASP meal pattern for grades K-12 or the NSLP, SBP, and ASP preschool meal patterns.
+Sweet crackers such as graham crackers and animal crackers are allowed, but should be limited to no more than twice per week between all meals and snacks in the preschool meal patterns, and no more than twice per week in the ASP.

 Popcorn